fog/fog-proxmox/docs/identity.md

 identity.domains.all
 ```

-This returns a collection of `Fog::Identity::Proxmox::Domain` models:
+This returns a collection of `Fog::Proxmox::Identity::Domain` models:

 Create a LDAP domain: